-As a quick caveat, even for a Rightscorp client who received only one DMCA settlement demand letter (where there is no negotiation), the cost of representing a client is less than it would be for a CEG-TEK case because there is less time spent on the representation.
-However, the potential client for this one (1) DMCA notice should be aware of the reasons why they are hiring our firm.
+In the end, even for a Rightscorp client who received only one DMCA settlement demand letter (where there is no negotiation), the end cost — even at $75/title — ends up being significantly less, especially with settlement negotiations, although it is difficult for me to prove this.
+In sum, I wrote this article because the potential client who received even one (1) DMCA notice should be aware of the reasons why they are hiring our firm.

 [DISCLAIMER: ***Just To Be Clear*** When I use the phrase “Rightscorp settlement attorney,” in no way do I imply that our law firm has any affiliation with Rightscorp, nor do we represent their interests in any capacity.
 The term “Rightscorp settlement attorney” was simply a convenient way to put this article in front of someone who receives a Rightscorp DMCA settlement notice for songs downloaded via bittorrent, and they are trying various search engine keywords to learn which attorney can facilitate an anonymous settlement.
 “Rightscorp settlement attorney” seemed to capture the essence of the audience we intended to write for, namely, internet users who want to settle claims of copyright infringement from the Rightscorp DMCA notices they received.]